 But having said that, I’m very happy to walk along with people who are limping on one foot, no matter the reason for their demise.

 If you’ve been foolish, don’t be foolish any more.

-But one’s philosophy should feel no constraint to accomodate every form of foolishness.
+One’s philosophy should feel no constraint to accommodate every form of foolishness.
 I can describe to you how to mow a field with a scythe.
 It doesn’t follow that the description must also cover how to do it if you only have one foot.